Table of Contents

 - Hygge, The culture, Bike-friendly city Copenhagen is a bike city.

 There are more bicycles than cars and even people in Copenhagen.
 And how can we not love Hygge?
-The art of getting together with friends, family, enjoying delicious food, cosy atmosphere.
+The art of getting together with friends, and family, enjoying delicious food, cosy atmosphere.
 I think more countries should adopt this.

 - Language Barrier.

 Even though jobs pay quite well in Copenhagen, it is really hard to get even a student job, especially if you don’t know anyone.
 This is because of the Language.
 Because of the language barrier, it is really hard to find a job in stores ( some of them allow you to speak English), supermarkets, libraries, bars and so on.
-It is not impossible, but it is definitely quite harder than finding a students job in the UK for example.
+It is not impossible, but it is definitely quite harder than finding a student job in the UK for example.
 For a better job, it is even harder.

 - It is hard to find things in Copenhagen… sometimes.

-Many may no know this, but sometimes it is really hard to find a large variety of products.
+Many may not know this, but sometimes it is really hard to find a large variety of products.
 Let me be more specific.
 Even though Copenhagen has a lot of good products, especially their own products which you cannot find anywhere else but in Denmark when it comes to other things, simple things like more varieties of brands, sometimes you cannot find them in Denmark so you either need to order them online or find a replacement.
 It is quite hard to find things you will find easily in cities like London for example where you can find anything from anywhere.
 It has changed now a little bit compared to a few years ago, but unless you want to get a Danish present when you are looking for a specific thing it can be quite tricky.
 It is definitely not something to cry about but noticed this difference compare to cities like London or even smaller cities in other countries.

 - The Weather.